 Settings are only checked once at start.
 To change settings, smc restart or system reboot is required.

-The following will help reduce the probability of encountering the symptoms related to this issue:
+The following will help reduce the probability of encountering the symptoms related to this issue as well:

-Note: In some environments, you may see Windows Security Center popup stating: "Windows Firewall and Symantec Endpoint Protection are both turned off.
+Note on the SMC stop/start command: In some environments where you have not disabled WSC (Windows Security Center) notifications, you may see Windows Security Center popup stating: "Windows Firewall and Symantec Endpoint Protection are both turned off.
 Tap or click to see available options."
 This pop up is expected when the SMC is stopped and can be suppressed as below: